Vladimir Sheshenin

-Vladimir Sheshenin (born 10 March 1989) is a Russian racing driver currently competing in the Russian Circuit Racing Series.
+Vladimir Sergeyevich Sheshenin (born 10 March 1989) is a Russian racing driver currently competing in the Russian Circuit Racing Series.
 Having previously competed in the TCR International Series, LADA Granta Cup & LADA Revolution Cup amongst others.

 Racing career

 Sheshenin began his career in 2001 in Karting, he raced there for many seasons up until 2008.
-In 2006 he switched to the LADA Revolution Cup, he raced there for a single season and finished 4th in the championship standings at the end of the season.
+In 2006, he switched to the LADA Revolution Cup, he raced there for a single season and finished fourth in the championship standings at the end of the season.
 Having returned to karting in 2007, he stayed there until 2008.
-He switched to the Russian Touring Light Championship for 2010, finishing 4th in the championship standings.
-In 2011 he switched to the LADA Kalina Cup, finishing 3rd in the standings.
-In 2012 he raced in both the LADA Granta Cup and Russian National Championship, he won the Russian National Championship and finished 3rd in the LADA Granta Cup that year.
-For 2013 he switched to the Russian Circuit Racing Series, he finished 3rd in the standings that year.
-In 2014 he won the championship taking 4 wins, he finished 2nd in championship standings in 2015.
-In 2016 he takes his third championship title in Russian National Championship.
+He switched to the Russian Touring Light Championship for 2010, finishing fourth in the championship standings.
+In 2011, he switched to the LADA Kalina Cup, finishing third in the standings.
+In 2012, he raced in both the LADA Granta Cup and Russian National Championship, he won the Russian National Championship and finished third in the LADA Granta Cup that year.
+For 2013, he switched to the Russian Circuit Racing Series, he finished third in the standings that year.
+In 2014, he won the championship taking four wins.
+He then finished second in championship standings in 2015.
+In 2016, he took his third championship title in Russian National Championship.

-In July 2016 it was announced that he would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for Liqui Moly Team Engstler.
+In July 2016, it was announced that Sheshenin would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for Liqui Moly Team Engstler.